Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/07-Channelizer-Using-Vitis-Libraries/README.md

 In this tutorial, we explore the use of 2D IFFT IP to implement a 4K-pt IFFT @ 2 GSPS.
 The resources span AIE + PL.
 To learn more about this IP, refer to [Vitis Libraries - 2D FFT/IFFT Vitis subsystem](https://docs.amd.com/r/en-US/Vitis_Libraries/dsp/user_guide/L2/func-fft-vss.html).

-The IP offers two modes to implement the IFFT set via VSS_MODE parameter: Mode 1 and Mode 2.
-This tutorial will use Mode 1.
+The IP offers two modes to implement the IFFT set through VSS_MODE parameter: Mode 1 and Mode 2.
+This tutorial uses Mode 1.

 Mode 1 implements the row and column transforms in AI Engine while implementing the transpose operations in AIE+PL as follows:
-* The middle transpose is implemented using resources in AIE+PL and is able to use single buffering (half the resources) compared to 2025.1 Vitis Libraries.
+* The middle transpose is implemented using resources in AIE+PL and can use single buffering (half the resources) compared to 2025.1 Vitis Libraries.
-* For powers-of-two SSRs, the front and back transpose operations are implemented in AIE leveraging either DMA or memory tiles, depending on datatype and transform sizes.
+* For powers-of-two SSRs, the front and back transpose operations implemented in AIE leveraging either DMA or memory tiles, depending on datatype and transform sizes.
   ![figure10](images/2D_4k_IFFT_VSS_MODE_1_SSR_POWER_2.png)

-  Otherwise, the front and back transpose operations are implemented in the PL.
+  Otherwise, implement the front and back transpose operations in the PL.

   ![figure11](images/2D_4k_IFFT_VSS_MODE_1.png)